Advice for the over-50s

 Taking care of yourself: health and lifestyle

 Health has a significant bearing on ageing and happiness.
-Researchers at Harvard University recently determined the five major factors that impact on health and lifespan.
-Upholding these five factors can make you feel better and live longer.
-The good news is, it is never too late to make a start.
+Researchers at Harvard University recently determined the five major factors that make an impact on health and lifespan.
+Studies have shown over and over again that poor diet and harmful habits contribute to poor health.
+You can take steps to make you feel better and live longer.
+And it is never too late to start.

 1. Enjoy a healthy diet

 A healthy diet should include a variety of fresh ingredients including plenty of vegetables and fruit.
 Ask your medical practitioner for advice on the right diet for you, or even seek out the services of a nutritionist.
 There are opportunities to make these changes fun.
 Why not, for example, enrol in a cooking school?
 And learn a different country’s cuisine?
 The Mediterranean diet comes highly recommended for some!
 Read cookbooks, and view this as a chance to learn new skills.
 An interest in a particular cuisine might lead to a desire to learn its’ language and customs.
 Cooking can be a great way to engage with the wider world.
 Even more so when you invite friends or family to dine with you!

 This is a fairly obvious one, and is linked with points 1 and 3.
 But we recommend approaching this from a position not of what you lose, but what you stand to gain by increased mobility and fitness.
 Rather than set a goal weight, set a goal for which you would like to feel better and fitter.
 A holiday can be a great goal, or perhaps it is a grandchild’s graduation, or a birthday.